jeandrek/scheme-hashtable/README.md

 # scheme-hashtable
 An implementation of a hash table written in portable Scheme

+## Copyright
+scheme-hashtable is free software licensed under the GNU General Public License version 3 or later.

 ## Portability
 scheme-hashtable _should_ run in any R<sup>5</sup>RS-conformant Scheme.